r-wein/Evolutionary-Computing-Java/README.md

 ## Program Sample
 ![EC System Demo Java](ECJava-2.gif)

+The stream of numbers shown is the fitness value of the most fit individual in the current generation.

 ## About this Project
 ### Origin
 This is my final project for a software engineering class I took in the Summer of 2016.
 It absolutely works, but many design decisions and coding practices show my inexperience at this point.
 I have plans to improve this project in the coming future.